Tropes common to all Prospitians and Dersites

 - Combat Pragmatist: When he wants to be.
-Faced with an epic dual between him, Rose, and John, he... uses his teleportation power to warp behind John and stab him the back, killing him instantly.
+Faced with an epic duel between him, Rose, and John, he... uses his teleportation power to warp behind John and stab him the back, killing him instantly.
 Likewise, rather than fight Vriska immediately, he first follows her trail back to finish off the other trolls, since they're an easier target and still pose a threat.

-- Create Your Own Hero: Many times, with PM, Aradia, and all of the kids.
+- Create Your Own Villain: Many times, with PM, Aradia, and all of the kids.
 It's fair to say that everyone who isn't directly killed by Jack becomes much more powerful because of his actions, and even some of the ones that he does kill become much more powerful.

 - He's also partially the result of an attempt to invoke this by Vriska.